 Other Skin Conditions Linked To Diabetes

-This is a condition that manifest as raised patches around the armpits, groin, and neck.
+This is a condition that manifests as raised patches around the armpits, groin, and neck.
 They can either be brown or tan in appearance.
 In some cases, these patches can appear on the knees, elbows, or hands.
-Ancanthosis nigricans usually occur in diabetic patients who are overweight or obese.
-The best way to deal with this condition is to shed the extra pounds.
-Topical application of certain creams can also help diminish the appearance of these patches.
+Acanthosis nigricans usually occur in diabetic patients who are overweight or obese.
+The best way to deal with this condition is to shed extra pounds.
+The topical application of certain creams can also help diminish the appearance of these patches.

 • Necrobiosis Lipoidica Diabeticorum

 This is another skin condition that is caused by changes in blood vessels.
 It manifests as skin spots that are similar to diabetic dermopathy.
 However, these spots are deeper, fewer, and larger.
 This condition normally begins as dull, raised areas that are reddish.
 After some time, they look like shiny scars with violet borders.